AshymOR/DnD-Campaign/Github_management.md

 2. `git pull` so that your local master is synced up with the remote master.
 3. Create and check out a new branch from your local master with `git checkout -b [branchName]`
     - Make sure that you name your branch after the feature you're working on.
 That way it will be clear during pull requests what features are being merged.
 4. Make your changes.
-Commit to your local branch often with `git commit -m [Message]`
+Commit to your local branch often with `git add .` and `git commit -m [Message]`
 5. When you're ready to merge your changes into the remote master, sync your local master branch with the remote master with `git fetch origin master`
 6. Merge your local branch into your local master with `git merge master`
 7. Resolve any conflicts locally.